lcef97/lcef97/README.md

-#### As you can guess, this is my GitHub prophile
+#### Hi there.
+As you can guess, this is my GitHub prophile

 Ain't much to say right here in this space, but you can take a look at my repos.
 This is most of the work I do as a PhD candidate.
 If I write something, I'll post it here.
 I believe in transparency and open access to most of what researchers do, so I'll just share all here.

 #### Contact
-Until I've done with my PhD you can contact me at: \code{leonardocefalobis@uniba.it}
+Until I've done with my PhD feel free contact me at: `leonardocefalobis@uniba.it`

 <!--
 **lcef97/lcef97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.